germ-mark/multi-mls-id/draft-xue-multi-mls.md

 When Bob recives Alice's MMLS update (as a full or empty commit in Alice's send group), Bob can incorporate PCS from Alice's commit by importing a PSK from Alice's send group.
 Precisely, Bob:
-   * Creates a PSK proposal in Bob's send group using the exportPskId and exportPSK from the epoch of Alice's send group after Alice's MMLS update
+   * Creates a PSK proposal in Bob's send group using the exportPSK from the epoch of Alice's send group after Alice's MMLS update
    * If Alice's commit updated Alice's credential, Bob should have received an accompanying update proposal in Bob's send group.
    * Bob generates a commit covering the PSK proposal (for each send group in which